-I, the undersigned, have received, read, and fully understand the policies in the Student Handbook for EMS, which was reviewed and updated August 2022.
+I, the undersigned, have received, read, and fully understand the classroom and clinical policies in the Student Handbook for EMS, which was reviewed and updated July 2024.

 I have received, read, and fully understand the College academic policy regarding class attendance and student conduct found in the East Central College Student Handbook.